Schema#

 In the Getting Started documentation we already saw how to define a schema for our indexes

-and where we have to define them based on our used Framework
+and where we have to define them based on our used Framework or how the create the Schema instance in

-the Standalone
+the Standalone usage.

-A Schema is a collection of one or more Index
+A Schema is a collection of one or more Index definitions.
+An Index is defined by a name and a list of Fields.

 Where every field is defined by a name and a type.
 All fields types with exception from the Identifier

-are possible to be defined as filterable
+are possible to be defined as filterable, sortable, multiple, facet and distinct.

 Basic Field Types#